-Regardless of the nature of your Illinois Amtrak accident case, Rosenfeld Injury Lawyers is committed to providing you with the representation you need to make the fullest recovery possible.
+Regardless of the nature of your Illinois Amtrak accident case, Rosenfeld Injury Lawyers LLC is committed to providing you with the representation you need to make the fullest recovery possible.
 Our office is proud to be the law firm chosen by many Amtrak workers in need of representation following an injury on the job.
 Contact our office for a free review of your case.

 Types of Workplace Injuries Sustained by Amtrak Employees